Nerwyn/android-tv-card/README.md

 - Custom keys and sources that replace default ones will now inherit the default icons if no new ones are given.
 - Send keyboard keys using `androidtv.adb_command` using the [Android Debug Bridge integration](https://www.home-assistant.io/integrations/androidtv/) and the `adb_id` configuration option.
 This card has three methods for sending text to Android TV:
   - Create a key named `keyboard`, which when pressed will turn on the keyboard event listener and allow you to send text to Android TV one character at a time.
-    - Also works with backspace, delete, enter, and left and right arrow keys.
+    - Also works with backspace, delete, enter, and left and right keys.
   - Create a key named `textbox`, which when pressed will open a text prompt in which you can enter text to send to your Android TV in bulk.
   - Highly recommended that you also create keys for `delete` and `enter` so you can remove and send your input text.
   - Create a key named `search`, which will open a text prompt in which you can enter text to send to your Android TV to process as a Google Assistant search.